-Why is Flash going away?
+Why has Flash gone away?

 Will I still be able to access Flash content?

-Of course, with Flash effectively off the Web, sites that offer Flash-based content might not be around for long, so if there’s anything you really want to save, you’ll need to download the Flash file (SWF) and use a desktop Flash player (like SWF File Player) to open it.
+Of course, with Flash effectively off the Web, sites that offer Flash-based content are now redundant.
+If there’s any Flash content you really want to save, you’ll need to use an old version of a browser that still supports Flash, download the Flash file (SWF) and use a desktop Flash player (like SWF File Player) to open it.

-Thousands of games and animations have now been cataloged and are available for you to download and play as you like, so chances are good that you won’t even need to go manually back up the game you were afraid would disappear.
+Thousands of games and animations have now been catalogued and are available for you to download and play as you like, so chances are good that you won’t even need to go manually back up the game you were afraid would disappear.
 If something isn’t on their list of content, you can always contribute to the community and add it yourself.